-Inspired by Indian ayurvedic traditions, volcanoes & pizazz, this mud powder blend softens and brightens both dry and oily complexions, whether used as a quick cleansing mousse (it fizzes up into an airy, light texture when you add water!) or as a clarifying mask (Moroccan Lava clay is one of the gentlest, suiting all skin types; read more about the ingredients below!).
+Inspired by Indian ayurvedic traditions, volcanoes & pizazz, this mud powder blend softens and brightens both dry and oily complexions, whether used as a quick cleansing mousse (it fizzes up into an airy, light texture when you add water!) or as a clarifying mask (leave it on for 10 mins or so for the clay to dry before rinsing away).
+Moroccan Lava clay is one of the gentlest, suiting all skin types; read more about the ingredients below!
 Containing no preservatives whatsoever, you add a tiny bit of water to create a paste and apply (see below!), meaning the pot lasts ages and contains completely pure ingredients only.

 One of my favourite things about this amber-sand-coloured mask (other than how my skin feels afterwards; you will want to stroke yourself – fair warning!) is the delicious scent; fresh coffee beans plus apricot & mandarin is such a fragrant combination and truly makes you feel awake!